 Keyman insurance will protect a business from the financial impact it would suffer if a key staff member became seriously ill, was diagnosed with a terminal illness, or passed away.

-The cash lump sum realised by such a policy could be used to keep the business running until the key person can be replaced, or the business is able to make changes to mitigate against the loss of a pivotal key member.
+The cash lump sum realised by such a policy could be used to keep the business running until the key person is replaced, or to implement measures to mitigate the loss of a pivotal member.

-In some cases, the company would be able to use the funds to settle any outstanding tax or business liabilties, before shutting the business down if it is no longer a viable concern.
+In some cases, the company would be able to use the funds to settle any outstanding tax or business liabilities, before shutting the business down if it is no longer a viable concern.

 For obvious reasons, the cover is also known as ‘Key Person Insurance’, or ‘Key Person Protection’.